 My American children have been enjoying Sugus for several years now.
-They often receive them as part of a gift bag when they leave a birthday party.
+For example, they often receive them as part of a gift bag when they leave a birthday party.
 If you grew up in Switzerland, you likely have fond memories from your childhood of this chewy, fruit-flavored candy.

 Sugus is popular in many countries, but has its roots in Switzerland, and more specifically, in the canton of Neuchâtel.
 As I started reading more about it, I was surprised to learn it was first sold here in 1931.
 It reminds me of the American candy, Starburst, which in comparison was introduced to the United States in 1967.

-1. The Swiss chocolate company, Suchard, introduced Sugus in Switzerland, in part, to help diversify its product range, as chocolate sales would generally decline during the summer months.
-It makes sense—a Sugus in your child’s pocket on a hot July day seems more practical than a melted piece of chocolate!
+1. The Swiss chocolate company, Suchard, introduced Sugus in Switzerland.
+This product, in part, helped to diversify its product range, as chocolate sales would generally decline during the summer months.
+Actually, it makes sense.
+A Sugus in your child’s pocket on a hot July day seems more practical than a melted piece of chocolate!

 3. The name Sugus was likely chosen because it’s easy to pronounce and reads the same from front to back (a.k.a., a palindrome).
 Also, the “Su” in Sugus seems a nod to the company that first introduced it, Suchard.

 4. The mascot for Sugus used to be a man whose torso was a piece of the candy.
-It was changed to a monkey in 1980.
+Then, it was changed to a monkey in 1980.
 Here’s a 1988 commercial in French from Sugus Schweiz that features the current mascot.
 Maybe you remember seeing it on TV?

 5. In 1988, Suchard introduced a Sugus candy made without sugar.
 Instead, it contains maltitol syrup and aspartame as sweeteners.